JoanRBC/Predicting-medical-specialties/README.md

 ## Files

 Project Files:
 * FP_cleanup: Cleaning the dataset, fully ready for the model.
+ATwo resulting datasets, the fully cleaned one with fourty medical specialties, and the other where the mega-class was created.
 * FP_model: NLP and Supervised Machine Learning model implementation.
 Random Forest and Naive Bayes model performance was tested.
 * FP_merged-data: Merge of the cleaned and megaclass datasets, which was used for the implementation of the Tableau dashboard.
 * python-SQL-connector and sql-import files: Used to import and export the datasets from MySQL.